crb02005/gimp-segment-anything/README.md

 ```ps
 ."C:\Users\$env:USERNAME\AppData\Local\Programs\GIMP 2\bin\gimp-2.10.exe" --verbose
 ```

+There is a config.json that has the python location, and the script location.

 The split-to-layers.py is python 2 7 and calls out to the sam.py python3 which calls the facebook meta ai segment anything model